Shmoopty/rpi-appliance-monitor/README.md

     python /home/pi/vibration.py /home/pi/vibration_settings.ini &

 > Multiple sensor expert mode: Add and additional line for each additional sensor.
-One for each settings file.
+One for each of the settings files you created.

 You’re done!
 Reboot and test it out.